 Adapting and integrating into communities

 Canada has welcomed over 300,000 immigrants and refugees across communities in 2017.
 Many newcomers arrive in Canada with little support networks and face challenges learning a new language and culture.
-It is especially difficult for immigrant and refugee women who are often socially isolated, have a hard time making friends, and have difficulty finding suitable jobs to support their family.
+It is especially difficult for refugee newcomer women who are often socially isolated, have a hard time making friends, and have difficulty finding suitable jobs to support their family.

 Subscribe to newsletter